-Alison Cohen, President and CEO of Bicycle Transit Systems has arguably the broadest and deepest background in bike share in the US and globally.
+Alison Cohen, Founder of Bicycle Transit Systems has arguably the broadest and deepest background in bike share in the US and globally.
 Since 2007, she has had deep experience in this evolving business, from hands-on operation and implementation of seven bike share systems to contracting, business modeling, sponsorship acquisition, planning and feasibility assessments and more.
 She has been riding her bike for transportation for most of her life, and loves that she is increasing personal freedom through a new transportation choice that is cheap, fast, quiet, sustainable and healthy.
 Prior to her career in bike share, she has an undergraduate degree from the University of Virginia in Physics, a Master’s degree from MIT, played professional tennis and was an investment banker with Goldman Sachs and an environmental consultant doing hazardous waste site cleanup.

 Glenn Upchurch, Director of Technology, brings over 20 years of professional experience in the area of Information Technology.
 He has managed global infrastructure for a Fortune 200 Corporation and has deployed enterprise-level applications across the globe.
 Glenn has helped with the development of modern technology strategies designed to aid a geographically diverse workforce.
 Glenn enjoys working in a collaborative environment to solve complex business problems with technology solutions.
 Glenn is very excited to be a part of Bicycle Transit and furthering sustainable transportation.

 Claudia Setubal, Data & Evaluation Manager, analyzes data and builds models to help Bike Transit optimize operations, and manages evaluation of pilot initiatives and equity programs.
 She also really loves maps.
 Prior to joining Bicycle Transit Systems, she spent six years at Please Touch Museum, the Children’s Museum of Philadelphia, where she ran the department of Community Learning.
 Claudia has a background in Public Health and believes that people-powered transportation is the secret to long-term happiness, health, and sustainability.

 Ian Smith, Director of Customer Experience and Central Operations, oversees the support for bike share programs in Philadelphia, Las Vegas, Los Angeles, Oklahoma City, Omaha, Salt Lake City, Memphis, Dayton, Ohio, and Lincoln, Nebraska.
 Additionally, he provides technical direction for a number dispatch operations tools and the IndeHero app.